- Google Drive, a cloud-based file syncing allows you to playback videos stored in the cloud.

 - Why are my videos not playing in Google Drive?

-Most of the times it is because the video was recently uploaded and the service didn’t get a chance to convert it.
-Otherwise, the file format might be incompatible with Google Drive and you need to download and view it on your device.
+Most of the time it is because the video was recently uploaded and the service didn’t get a chance to convert it.
+Here’s an excellent guide to fix this problem with Google Drive.

 - Does Google Drive compress video?

 Any files you upload to Google Drive are stored as they are.
-However, files synced from Google Photos will be compressed if the “High Quality” option is activated.
-Only switching to “Original” will avoid conversion.
-Note that a file uploaded directly to the Drive will not be influenced by that Google Photos setting so it will upload as it is.
+However, files synced from Google Photos will be compressed if the high-quality option is activated.